Medical Devices

 - Definition: Medical devices with high risk

-Notified Bodies operate independently and are designated by EU member states’ competent authorities.
+Notified Bodies operate independently and are designated by EU member states’ Competent Authorities.
 The European Commission maintains a comprehensive list of Notified Bodies, and each Notified Body is assigned a unique identification number.
 The designation process involves demonstrating the competence and impartiality of the organization.